sourcecde/symfony-addressbook/README.md

 Fooloowing Technique Used
 =========================

-Symfony 3.4
+-Symfony 3.4
-Doctrine with SQLite
+-Doctrine with SQLite
-Twig
+-Twig
-PHP 7.0
+-PHP 7.0

 Installation
 ============